 - Grisbi Hazelnut-Chocolate (Carrefour)

-These smell like freshly roasted hazelnuts, and the filling is silky and intense.
-If you love hazelnuts, this one's your match.
+These smell like freshly roasted hazelnuts the moment you open the pack.
+The filling is silky and intense.
+If you love hazelnuts, this one is your cookie.

 Ice Cream